MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-customer-service-schedule-define-work-hours.md

 ms.assetid: ee605a89-4bd5-4b93-8d45-2ec9ca0a9b8a
 ---

-# Create a customer service schedule and define the work hours (Customer Service)
+# Create a customer service schedule and define the work hours

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]